1lysss/Guessing-game/README.md

 # Guessing-game
-A simple console game where you guess a number
+- A simple console game where you guess a number.
+- You can control the range of guessing by changing the ```RANGE``` variable.